johnbillion/wp-compat/readme.md

 <details>
   <summary>Manual installation</summary>

-If you don't want to use `phpstan/extension-installer`, include rules.neon in your project's PHPStan config:
+If you don't want to use `phpstan/extension-installer`, include extension.neon in your project's PHPStan config:

 ```
 includes:
-    - vendor/johnbillion/wp-compat/rules.neon
+    - vendor/johnbillion/wp-compat/extension.neon
 ```
 </details>